How To Develop A Customer Experience Strategy

 While there are many available methods to help get a feel for the customer experience you’re delivering, you’ll only get the best insight with the right customer survey metrics captured at the point of experience.

-When it comes to CX metrics the Net Promoter Score (NPS), Customer Satisfaction Score (CSAT) and Customer Effort Score (CES) are the most common and effective metrics for measuring your customer experience.
+When it comes to CX metrics the Net Promoter Score (NPS), Customer Satisfaction Score (CSAT) and Customer Effort Score (CES) are the most common and effective metrics for measuring your customer experience, and common features of a customer experience management (CXM) programme (see also: What is Customer Experience Management?).

 By asking customers the question “How likely is it that you would recommend [our company] [our product] [our service] to a friend or colleague?” the NPS metric can measure how happy customers are by assessing their loyalty to a company or brand.